 As each new year approaches, I write out my annual goals on colorful post-it notes.
 My room is full of them.
 Every day, I am reminded of what I am working towards.
 The act of writing out goals actually helps keep me track.
 This year, my priority goal was to finish writing my first book.
 With hard work and focus, I finished Financial Freedom: A Proven Path To All The Money You Will Ever Need.
-It drops on Feb 5, 2019.

 The biggest question I get from readers is: How can I pay off my student loans faster?

 One of my goals for 2019 is to provide more actionable tips to help readers pay off their student loans faster.

 Here are 5 actionable tips to help pay off your student loans faster in 2019:

 The average American spends 33% of their after-tax income on housing expenses.
 As the new year approaches, start making plans to reduce this expense.
 If you can avoid housing costs altogether, even just for a year, you can save thousands, if not tens of thousands of dollars in future student loan interest payments.
 More people are moving in with their family or bringing in roommates to help reduce this cost.

 My buddy Thomas paid off $80,000 in only a few years by renting out rooms in his house and applying this to his loan principal.
 Many of my college buddies lived with their parents for a year after graduation.
 They were able to pay off their loans within a year.

 If these examples are not possible for your situation, spend some time looking around the neighborhood for a cheaper place to live.
 The goal is to be well below the 33% after-tax housing expense average.
 If you are making $50,000 per year after tax, see if you can find a place to live for less than $1,000 per month (20% of your income).

 Take this savings and apply it to your student loan debt.